-The Hospitals expended \$156.1 million on the acquisition and construction of buildings, infrastructure, major renovations, and the replacement of routine capital equipment during the fiscal year.
-Various capital projects are underway with the most notable being the surgical tower projects at the UNC Medical Center campus in Chapel Hill and the UNC Hospitals Hillsborough campus.
-The UNC Medical Center surgical tower project will provide new space and modernize a significant number of operating and intensive care rooms located on the UNC Medical Center campus.
-This project is expected to be completed in Spring 2024.
-The Hillsborough Bed Tower II project creates additional rehabilitation and medical and surgical capacity at the UNC Hospitals Hillsborough campus, which in turn should decompress and allow for new volume at the main UNC Medical Center campus.
-This project is expected to be completed in Spring 2022.
+UNC Hospitals expended \$219 million on the acquisition and construction of buildings, infrastructure, major renovations, and the replacement of routine capital equipment during the fiscal year.
+Various capital projects are underway with the most notable being the surgical tower projects at the UNC Medical Center campus in Chapel Hill and UNC Hospitals Hillsborough campus.

+The Hillsborough Bed Tower II created additional rehabilitation and medical and surgical capacity at the UNC Hospitals Hillsborough campus, which will decompress and allow for new volume at the main UNC Medical Center campus.
+In January 2022, 50 of the 80 beds opened while the remaining 30 medical and surgical beds are planned to open early calendar year 2023.